 - Enroll in the introductory College of Science course “Becoming a Scientist”

 - Eligible students should select the Science Residential College as their housing preference on the housing application.

-- Science Residential College staff reviews the applicants for eligibility and notifies residents of their acceptance into the program beginning in late fall.
+- Residential college staff reviews the applications for eligibility as they are received and notifies residents of their acceptance into the program throughout the spring.